 - To assign the symbology based on the restriction status of the edges, from the Symbology to use drop-down list, choose Restriction Status.The Symbology pane updates with the symbols assigned to each restriction status to the edge category.

 Change the properties of a symbolizer assigned to a category

 If a category has a symbolizer assigned, it is drawn and a green check mark appears on its tab icon.
 You can update the properties of any category symbolizer in the Symbology pane.
-The pane has up to six sub-tabs: one for each category supported by the source network dataset of the layer.
+The pane has up to six subtabs: one for each category, and an additional tab for the symbology options.
 Each category, except traffic, starts with a single symbol renderer.
 The traffic category instead can use a symbolizer that uses multiple symbols, each one assigned to a different speed ratio range according to the specified break values.